pereznetworks/WeatherX/README.md

               └─┬ jscodeshift@0.4.1
                 └── nomnom@1.8.1
             ```
+  - need to upgrade to latest enzyme and webpack -cli
+    - then see if everything still works
-        - webpack-cli@3.3.0 has removed dependency on jscodeshift entirely
+      - webpack-cli@3.3.0 seems to have removed dep on jscodeshift entirely
       - enzyme's dep, rst-selector-parser, has moved to commander.js
-        - so need to upgrade to latest enzyme and webpack -cli
-          - then see if everything still works

 # Steps to Complete